Danny Kruger: Personal life

 Kruger is married to Emma, a former teacher.
+When they met, Emma was an evangelical Christian, and Kruger later converted to her faith.
+They have three children.
 They are both co-founders of the charity Only Connect.

-He is an evangelical Christian.
-He was fined after his puppy caused a stampede when it chased a 200-strong herd of deer in London's Richmond Park in March 2021.
+Kruger was fined £120 after his Jack Russell Terrier puppy caused a stampede when it chased a herd of 200 deer in London's Richmond Park in March 2021.
 Kruger apologised and said he would be more careful in future.